Ryssä

 Ryssä (/fi/) is a Finnish term for a Russian person, considered derogatory today.
 The term is also used as a collective term for Russians or Russia, and may refer to the Russian language.
 The neutral word for "Russian person" in modern Finnish is venäläinen, from Venäjä for "Russia".

 The term ryssä has also been used for other, non-Russian nationalities within Russia or the Soviet Union.
-Compound words reppuryssä and laukkuryssä refer to East Karelian bag peddlers who traded in Finland until the early 20th century.
-The term pikkuryssä ("little Russian") was used to refer to the tropak dance (from the term "Little Russians" for Ukrainians; now called ripaska in Finnish).
+Compound words reppuryssä and laukkuryssä refer to East Karelian peddlers who traded in Finland until the early 20th century.
+The term pikkuryssä ("little Russian") was used to refer to the tropak dance (from the term "Little Russians" for Ukrainians; the dance is now called ripaska in Finnish).

 Etymology

 The Finnish word ryssä comes from the Swedish word ryss, meaning a Russian person.
 Similar words are used in many other languages: Russian in English, русский (russkiy) in Russian, russe in French, and so on.
 The same etymology is shared by the words for the country of Russia in most languages, such as Россия (Rossiya) in Russian, Ryssland in Swedish and Russia in English.
 Thus the words in these languages do not have a derogatory connotation like the Finnish word ryssä has.

 These words come from the Viking Age Rus' people, which in turn apparently comes from the ancient Swedish word rodhmenn ("rowing men", "Vikings on the route from the Varangians to the Greeks"), via the Finnic languages.
 The Finnic word for the "rowing people" still survives in the Finnish and Estonian names for the country of Sweden, Ruotsi and Rootsi respectively.